Things To Do

 Steps for Reserving a Tour

-Required Information
+Required Information for Reservations

-1. First name, Middle Name (no initials), Last Name
+1. First Name, Middle Name (no initials), Last Name

-2. Phone Number and email
+2. Phone Number and Email

 3. Date of Birth

-4. Government Issued Identification Number (i.e, State Driver's License or Identification Card).
+4. Government Issued Identification Number (e.g., State Driver's License or Identification Card) *All visitors must be U.S. citizens or permanent residents.

 All visitors are shuttled to the Memorial in a National Park Service vehicle from John Muir National Historic Site (4202 Alhambra Ave., Martinez, CA).
-Please be at John Muir NHS by 12:15 PM on your appointed tour date.
+Please arrive at John Muir NHS by 12:15 PM on your appointed tour date.

-925-228-8860 ext.
+Phone: 925-228-8860 ext.
 6520

-Last updated: May 26, 2024
+Last updated: September 4, 2024

 Park footer